moosa-raheel/authentication-system-express/README.md

 ### create .env file

-craete an .env file and set some evironment variable
+create an .env file and set some evironment variable

 ```
 PORT = YOUR_PORT